RadioShack CEO steps down as company tries to hasten revival

-(Reuters) - U.S. consumer electronics chain RadioShack Corp RSH.N said Chief Executive James Gooch stepped down, as the once-iconic retailer seeks to revive its flagging fortunes after a series of strategic setbacks.
+(Reuters) - U.S. consumer electronics chain RadioShack Corp RSH.N said Chief Executive James Gooch will step down effective immediately, as the company seeks to revive its flagging fortunes.

 “The board decided that the timing was right,” said company spokesman Eric Bruner.

-“Moving forward with the decision sooner rather than later will help establish the right leadership to address the company’s challenges.”
+“Moving forward with the decision sooner rather than later will help establish the right leadership to address the company’s challenges,” Bruner said.

-RadioShack’s shares, which have fallen more than 80 percent since Gooch took over last May, were up 0.8 percent at $2.58 in morning trading on Wednesday.
+The change comes at a time when RadioShack is struggling with low margins and vacancies in key executive positions.

+The company, whose shares were up 2 percent in pre-market trading, reported an unexpected loss for the second quarter and suspended its dividend to help pay down debt.

-RadioShack, famous in the vacuum tube era as a hangout for radio and electronics enthusiasts, has been increasingly focusing on selling low-margin phone calling plans and smartphones, particularly the Apple Inc (AAPL.O) iPhone.
+RadioShack, once famous as a source of parts and tools for radio and electronics enthusiasts, has been increasingly focusing on selling low-margin phone calling plans and smartphones, particularly the Apple Inc (AAPL.O) iPhone.

-The company, whose joint venture with Target Corp (TGT.N) has fallen short of expectations, is also facing increasing competition from online retailers such as Amazon.com Inc (AMZN.O).

-RadioShack reported an unexpected net loss $21 million for the second quarter and suspended its dividend to help pay down debt.

 RadioShack said its board was conducting a search for a successor and would not rule out internal candidates.
 Chief Financial Officer Dorvin Lively will be the acting CEO.